brendanktao/ETDRSnear_CASandLatin/README.md

-# Visual acuity charts
+# Code to Generate Latin and Canadian Aboriginal Syllabics (CAS) Visual Acuity (VA) Charts
 *Adapted from https://github.com/manu-mannattil/vachart*

 This repository contains a LaTeX file and a Python script for making random [Snellen charts][snellen].
-A PDF with 10 charts, meant to be kept at a distance of 3 m, has been included with this repository.
+PDFs with Latin and CAS charts, meant to be kept at a distance of 3 m, have been included with this repository.
 To generate the TeX commands for new charts, run `VA_Chart.py`.
 Then, edit `CAS.tex` or `Latin.tex` and change the distance `\factor` if required.
 To compile the file, run `make` or compile using XeLaTeX.

 <img align="right" width=360px src="https://github.com/shaanbhambra/CAS_Snellen_VA_Chart/raw/main/Figure.png"/>

 ## Background

 The Snellen chart consists of a series of optotypes (usually the letters C, D, E, F, L, O, P, T, and Z) in different sizes.
-Using elementary trigonometry, the equation that relates the optotype width (or height)
-<i>w</i>, the subtended angle φ, and the distance to the chart <i>d</i>,
+Using elementary trigonometry, the equation that relates the optotype width (or height) <i>w</i>, the subtended angle φ, and the distance to the chart <i>d</i>, is
-is

 <i>w</i> = 2<i>d</i> tan(φ/2)

 A person's vision is considered normal (i.e., 6/6 or 20/20 vision) if he or she can delineate 1-arcminute-wide features of an optotype that has an angular width of 5 arcminutes.
 Conventionally, the Snellen chart is kept at a distance of 6 m.
 This means that the optotype width must be

 <i>w</i> = (12 m) × tan(π/4320) = 8.73 mm.